cloud-gov/cg-site/content/docs/ops/runbook/restoring-rds.md

 The methods described at [Relational Databases](https://cloud.gov/docs/services/relational-database/) can be used to connect to the restoration copy and restore data as needed.

 ### Bosh + Concourse Database Restore Procedure
-For these deployments we must performa a Terraform import to restore the database.
+For these deployments we must perform a Terraform import to restore the database.
 First follow the steps above to restore the database in question.

 Now run `terraform init` and `terraform import` in the directory for the respective Terraform module.
 For development Bosh, eg run these commands: